HarshGundecha/cheatsheet_and_doc/Java+/java_web.md

 - there are multiple projects under spring like data, secutity, core etc found at [Spring projects](https://spring.io/projects)
 - spring boot is at top of these multiple projects
 - spring cloud is at top of spring boot
-- you can start a preconfigured spring boot app from [Start Spring project](https://start.spring.io)

-# parts of spring
+# Parts of spring
-we put each different type of file in their respective packages for e.g, controller, repository, model in their own packages (i.e also a seperate directory) table or entity structure and getter and setter in model db basic crud operation in dao db relate dother functions in repository business logic in controller which also uses methods defined in DAO JSP = view of codeigniter
+- we put each of the different type of file in their respective packages
+- for e.g, controller, repository, entity in their own packages (i.e also a seperate directory)
+- table or entity structure and g/setter in entity
+- db basic crud operation in dao
+- db relate dother functions in repository
+- business logic in controller which also uses methods defined in DAO
+- JSP = view of codeigniter
+- seperate class suffixed with EndPoint that serves as rest EndPoint and reuses Book repository under the hood

 ---

-spring.io/projects
-start.spring.io